 Mid-morning we drive the short distance to Pousada Rio da Prata, where we have lunch.
 There are good opportunities to walk and bird watch and for those who wish, to snorkel in the crystal clear Rio da Prata, which is a breath taking experience.
 The shallow waters are teeming with a huge variety of fish – it really is like swimming in an aquarium.

 In the late afternoon we return to Buraco das Araras, and make best use of the light from the opposite direction.

 After another early morning visit to Buraco das Araras, we return to our hotel in Jardim for a late breakfast.
 We then drive back into the Southern Pantanal to Pousada Aguapé, hopefully arriving by mid afternoon, giving us time to begin exploring the area before dark.

 We have a full day to explore the area, one that is particularly good for anteaters, both giant and tamandua.
 There is excellent birdlife too with species like greater rhea and red-legged seriema, and after dark the chance to look for nocturnal creatures like ocelots and tapirs.

 We leave early to return to Campo Grande for a flight to Cuiabá, gateway to the Northern Pantanal.
-We drive the length of the Transpantaneira to Porto Jofre on the Cuiaba River (5-6 hours).
+We drive the length of the Transpantaneira to Porto Jofre on the Cuiaba River (approximately five hours).
 We should arrive in time to enjoy a sunset on the lagoon adjacent to our lodge.

 Days11-13: Cuiaba River boat trips, jaguar photography